bitwalker/libcluster/README.md

 ## Clustering

 You have a handful of choices with regards to cluster management out of the box:

 - `Cluster.Strategy.Epmd`, which relies on `epmd` to connect to a configured set of hosts.
+- `Cluster.Strategy.LocalEpmd`, which relies on `epmd` to connect to discovered nodes on the local host.
 - `Cluster.Strategy.ErlangHosts`, which uses the `.hosts.erlang` file to
   determine which hosts to connect to.
 - `Cluster.Strategy.Gossip`, which uses multicast UDP to form a cluster between